t-truong/ricepaddy/README.md

 # Arch Linux RICE
 Behold!
-The paddy in which I grow mine rice.
+The paddy in which I grow mine RICE (and other personal customizations).

+Contains:
+- Arch Linux RICE
+- File templates for (vim)

 ## Dependencies